dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

   Installing CSI Driver for Unity via Helm
 ---

-The CSI Driver for Dell EMC Unity can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
+The CSI Driver for Dell Unity can be deployed by using the provided Helm v3 charts and installation scripts on both Kubernetes and OpenShift platforms.
 For more detailed information on the installation scripts, review the script [documentation](https://github.com/dell/csi-unity/tree/master/dell-csi-helm-installer).

 The controller section of the Helm chart installs the following components in a _Deployment_: